codesordinatestudio/social-auth/README.md

 # @codesordinatestudio/social-auth

-A configurable social authentication package for GitHub, Google, and Apple OAuth that works with both Bun and Node.js backends.
+A configurable social authentication package for GitHub, Google, Apple, and Facebook OAuth that works with both Bun and Node.js backends.

 ## Features

 - ✅ **Framework Agnostic**: Works with any Bun or Node.js backend (Express, Fastify, Elysia, Hono, etc.)
-- ✅ **Multiple Providers**: Support for GitHub, Google, and Apple OAuth
+- ✅ **Multiple Providers**: Support for GitHub, Google, Apple, and Facebook OAuth
 - ✅ **TypeScript**: Full TypeScript support with comprehensive type definitions
 - ✅ **Configurable**: Easy configuration for different environments
 - ✅ **Modern**: Built with modern JavaScript/TypeScript standards